mickeypearce/oradew-vscode/README.md

 - `Package` (F9) - Generate SQL deployment script, TODO and BOL file.
 - `Package Delta` (Shift+F9) - Package current version changes.
 Command extracts changed file paths from Git history - starting from latest tagged commit (last version) up to the last commit (HEAD), and then generates SQL deployment script from those paths, TODO and BOL file.
-- `Deploy` - Run SQL deployment script on selected environment (with SQL\*Plus or SQLcl).
-Command prompts with environment selection.
+- `Deploy...` - Run SQL deployment script on selected environment and user (with SQL\*Plus or SQLcl).
+Command prompts with environment and user selection.

 ### Additional

-- `Import Changes from DB` (Shift+F6) - Walk Source files and import matching DB object from DB
+- `Import Source` (Shift+F6) - Walk Source files and import matching DB object from DB
 - `Import Current File`
 - `Import Selected Object` - Import new object from DB into a Source file
-- `Compile All Source to DB`
+- `Compile Source`
 - `Run tests` - Execute unit test files that are saved in the workspace
 - `Generate...` Generate PL/SQL code with a code generator

-### Switch DB environment
+### Switch environment

-- `Set DB Environment` - Set DB environment that is used for executing DB commands.
+- `Set DB Environment` - Set DB environment that will be used when executing commands.
 Pick list is generated from `dbconfig.json`.
 The default value is `DEV`.
 - `Clear DB Environment` - Set DB environment to `<None>`.
 This means that you choose DB environment every time you execute DB command.

+### Switch user

+- `Set DB User` - Set DB user that will be used when executing commands.
+Pick list is generated from `dbconfig.json`.
+The default value is `<Auto>` (user extracted from file path).

 ## Configuration